 Reece James bags brace as Premier League leaders Chelsea ease past Newcastle

-Newcastle 0-3 Chelsea: A Reece James brace and another from Jorginho sends the Blues clear at the top
+Newcastle 0-3 Chelsea: A Reece James brace and a penalty from Jorginho sends the Blues clear at the top

 Reece James crashed home a second-half double as Chelsea beat Newcastle 3-0 at St James’ Park to extend their lead at the top of the Premier League table.